 '''

+(dict) For details see Metadata

+meta-

+data

+(ModelMetadata) The metadata for the model

+meta

+(Engine) Cached copy of the Engine that was used to save/load the model.
+This will be set

+en-

+gine

+after saving or loading a model.

+(set) The set of all immutable fields that have been changed since the last save operation.

+dirty

+(dict) The last seen value that was stored in the database.
+This is used to construct the

+cache

+expects dict when making updates that raise on conflict.

+in-

+(dict) Mapping of fields to atomic add/delete operations for numbers and sets.

+crs

 add(kwargs)

 Atomically add to a set

+cached(name, default=None)

+Get the cached (server) value of a field

+construct_ddb_expects(fields=None)

-cached(name, default=None) Get the cached (server) value of a field construct_ddb_expects(fields=None) Construct a dynamo "expects" mapping based on the cached fields ddb_dump() Return a dict for inserting into DynamoDB
+Construct a dynamo "expects" mapping based on the cached fields

+ddb_dump()

+Return a dict for inserting into DynamoDB

+ddb_dump_cached(name)

+Dump a cached field to a Dynamo-friendly value

 ddb_dump_field(name)

 Dump a field to a Dynamo-friendly value

-'''

-'''

 classmethod ddb_load(engine, data)

 Load a model from DynamoDB data

 delete (raise_on_conflict=None)

 Delete the model from the database

 classmethod field (name)

 Construct a placeholder Field for an undeclared field

 This is used for creating scan filter constraints on fields that were not declared in the model

 get(name, default=None)

 Dict-style getter for overflow attrs

 hk

 The value of the hash key

 incr(kwargs)

 Atomically increment a number value

 keys()

 All declared fields and any additional fields

 loading(args, kwds)

 Context manager to speed up object load process

 mark_dirty(name)

 Mark that a field is dirty

-meta = <flywheel.model_meta.ModelMetadata object at 0x399cb10>
+meta = <flywheel.model_meta.ModelMetadata object at 0x7f8618b46810>

 mutate(action, kwargs)

 Atomically mutate a set

+'''

+'''

 persisted

 True if the model exists in DynamoDB, False otherwise

 pk_dict

 The primary key dict, encoded for dynamo

 post_load(engine)

 Called after model loaded from database

-post_save()
+post save ()

 Called after item is saved to database

 pre_save(engine)

 Called before saving items

 refresh (consistent=False)

 Overwrite model data with freshest from database

 remove(kwargs)

 Atomically remove from a set

 rk

 The value of the range key

 set_ddb_val(key, val)

 Decode and set a value retrieved from Dynamo

-sync (raise_on_conflict=None)
+sync (raise on conflict=None, constraints=None)

 Sync model changes back to database

-'''

-'''

 class flywheel.models.SetDelta

 Bases: object

 Wrapper for an atomic change to a Dynamo set

 Used to track the changes when using add() and remove()

 add (action, value)

 Add another update to the delta

 Parameters action: {'ADD', 'DELETE'}

 value: object

 The value to add or remove

 merge (other)

 Merge the delta with a set

 Parameters other: set

 The original set to merge the changes with

 flywheel.query module

 Query and Scan builders

-class flywheel.query.Query (engine, model)
+class flywheel.query.Query(engine, model)

 Bases: object

 An object used to query dynamo tables

 See the Engine for query examples

-Parameters engine: Engine

-model: class

-Subclass of Model

-all (desc=False, consistent=False, attributes=None)

-Return the query results as a list

-Parameters desc: bool, optional

-Return results in descending order (default False)

-consistent: bool, optional

-Force a consistent read of the data (default False)

-attributes: list, optional

-List of fields to retrieve from dynamo.
-If supplied, returns boto ResultItems instead of

-model objects.

-delete()

-Delete all items that match the query

-filter (conditions, kwargs)

-Add a Condition to constrain the query

 '''